Lux-AI-Challenge/Lux-Design-S1/specs.md

 ### Environment

 In the Lux AI Challenge Season 1, both teams control a team of [Units](#Units) and [CityTiles](#CityTile) that collect resources to fuel their Cities, with the main objective to own as many [CityTiles](#CityTiles) as possible at the end of the turn-based game.
-Both teams have complete information about the entire game state and will need to make use of that information to optimize resource collection, compete for resources against the opponent, and more.
+Both teams have complete information about the entire game state and will need to make use of that information to optimize resource collection, compete for scarce resources against the opponent, and build cities to gain points.
 This document will go through the key features of this game.

 ### The Map